“Hurt people hurt people,” or “Hurt people hurt others,” is a poignant phrase that contains a lot of truth.

 Many people get so wrapped up in their own pain that they forget to try to heal and move forward.
 Instead, they get trapped in their own negative mental spaces where any small amount of light that tries to shine in just gets snuffed out.

-Being hurt, experiencing trauma, living with mental illness; all of these things are so f*cking difficult to deal with at times.
+Being hurt, experiencing trauma, living with mental illness; all of these things are so incredibly difficult to deal with at times.
 It can be extraordinarily hard to do the right thing when your brain is feeding you bad information about the world, causing you to emotionally react and overreact to situations that may not mean anything.

 And sometimes, it’s just impossible to do the right thing.
 Sometimes we don’t have a choice in the matter.